ggand0/ggando-website/content/blog/appstore.md

 After repeating this process a few times, I generated a shell script with GPT to automate the bundling, signing, packaging, and uploading steps.

-➡️ [Here’s the script as a GitHub Gist](https://gist.github.com/ggand0/0f6c266a999cf9b03f9ca560352c2bb0) — edit the constants at the top before running.
+[Here’s the script as a GitHub Gist](https://gist.github.com/ggand0/0f6c266a999cf9b03f9ca560352c2bb0).
+Edit the constants at the top before running.